fledge-iot/fledge/docs/05_testing.rst

 - Information regarding OMF are available |here OMF|
 - Information regarding the OSIsoft PI System are available |here PI|

-*OMF Translator* is schedules as a North task that is executed every 30 seconds (the time may vary, we set it to 30 seconds to facilitate the testing.
+*OMF Translator* is scheduled as a North task that is executed every 30 seconds (the time may vary, we set it to 30 seconds to facilitate the testing).

 Preparing the PI System